President Trump Seems Determined To Continue The Permanent Campaign

 Trump seemed flummoxed by all the stories about the firing of national security adviser Michael Flynn and dissension within the president's inner circle, stories that have been in heavy rotation throughout all forms of media this week.
 It was time to get the national focus back on the president himself and reverse the spotlight on his antagonists in the media.

-"The press has become so dishonest that if we don't talk about— we are doing a tremendous disservice to the American people," the president said.
+"The press has become so dishonest that if we don't talk about — we are doing a tremendous disservice to the American people," the president said.
 "Tremendous disservice.
 We have to talk about it.
 To find out what's going on, because the press honestly is out of control.
 The level of dishonesty is out of control."

 Trump especially objected to accounts of his administration being in disarray.

-"I turn on the T.V., open the newspapers and I see stories of chaos," he said.
+"I turn on the TV, open the newspapers and I see stories of chaos," he said.
 "Chaos.
 Yet it is the exact opposite.
-This administration is running like a fine-tuned machine, despite the fact that I can't get my cabinet approved."
+This administration is running like a fine-tuned machine, despite the fact that I can't get my Cabinet approved."

 Admirers in the media called it "feisty" and "combative" and "vintage Trump."
 The website Conservative HQ called it "an epic beatdown of the media elite."

-Note: A previous version of this story misspelled Bret Baier's first name as Brett.